tiprankstipranks

 Significant judgment and certain estimates are required in determining the Company's worldwide provision for income taxes.
 Future tax law changes and audit results may materially increase the Company's prospective income tax expense.

 The Company is subject to income taxation in the U.S. as well as numerous foreign jurisdictions.
 Significant judgment is required in determining the Company's worldwide income tax provision and accordingly there are many transactions and computations for which the final income tax determination is uncertain.
 The Company considers many factors when evaluating and estimating its tax positions and tax benefits, which may require periodic adjustments, and which may not accurately anticipate actual outcomes.
 The Company periodically assesses its liabilities and contingencies for all tax years still subject to audit based on the most currently available information, which involves inherent uncertainty.
 The Company is routinely audited by income tax authorities in many tax jurisdictions.
 Although management believes the recorded tax estimates are reasonable, the ultimate outcome of any audit (or related litigation) could differ materially from amounts reflected in the Company's income tax accruals.
-Additionally, the global income tax provision can be materially impacted due to foreign currency fluctuations against the U.S. dollar since a significant amount of the Company's earnings are generated outside the U.S. Lastly, it is possible that future income tax legislation, may be enacted that could have a material impact on the Company's worldwide income tax provision, cash tax liability, and effective tax rate beginning with the period that such legislation becomes enacted.
+Additionally, the global income tax provision can be materially impacted due to foreign currency fluctuations against the U.S. dollar since a significant amount of the Company's earnings are generated outside the U.S. Lastly, it is possible that future income tax legislation or changes to existing legislation may be enacted that could have a material impact on the Company's worldwide income tax provision, cash tax liability, and effective tax rate beginning with the period that such legislation becomes enacted.
 For instance, the Organization for Economic Cooperation and Development has enacted model rules for a new global minimum tax framework applicable to multi-national corporations, and various governments have enacted, or are in the process of enacting, legislation implementing all or part of these rules.

-Environmental / Social2 | 6.9%
+Environmental / Social2 | 6.3%

 Environmental / Social - Risk 1